sentinel1909/crusty-rustacean-newsletter/progress.md

 - figured out why the shuttle code wouldn't compile, thanks to the folks at Shuttle, they reminded me to read the relevant parts of Chapter 5 in Zero to Production, one must set sqlx to function offline
 - completed a portion of the telemetry section of Chapter 4, began to instrument the code base

+# 2023-03-12
+### Steps Completed
+- completed instrumenting up to request_id, need to figure out how to make this work in Axum